kormax/aliro/README.md

   - NFC;
   - BLE + UWB.

-One thing to keep in mind is that the mention of any of those features does not mean that they'll end up in the final release of the specification, or if a particular OEM is in the right mood to implement all of them:
+One thing to keep in mind is that the mention of any of those features does not guarantee that they'll end up in the final release of the specification, nor that any particular OEM will implement all of them:
-  - With Car and Home keys, the protocol seemingly offers support for requesting strong authentication (aka, no express mode).
-Apple devices ignore that parameter and authenticate anyway, although it's possible that this feature is not implemented by anyone in that matter;
+  - With Car and Home keys, the protocol seemingly offers support for requesting strong authentication.
+Apple devices ignore that parameter and authenticate anyway, although it's possible that this feature isn't implemented by anyone in practice;
-  - With Car Keys, one implementation "should" work on all devices and platforms, but there have been cases of a particular manufacturer being compatible with one platform and not the other, potentially as a result of the de-facto requirement to make a deal with each OEM separately.
+  - With Car Keys, one implementation "should" work on all devices and platforms, but there have been cases of a particular manufacturer being compatible with one platform and not the other, potentially as a result of the de facto requirement to make a deal with each OEM separately.

 ## Release date

 Aliro does not have an official release date, but some public sources related to CSA have reported that Aliro is targeting 2025 release.

-Meanwhile, starting from Spring 2024, the internal code of different OEMs had started to gain references to Aliro:
+Meanwhile, starting in Spring 2024, the internal code of different OEMs started gaining references to Aliro:

 - Android 15 source code gained UWB implementation;
 - Google Play Services gained references to Aliro HCE service;
-- IOS 17.5 contains Matter support headers related to Aliro lock configuration and credential provisioning;
+- iOS 17.5 contains Matter support headers related to Aliro lock configuration and credential provisioning;
-- IOS 18.0 Beta contains tons of referenes to Aliro, including Applet references;
+- iOS 18.0 Beta contains tons of references to Aliro, including Applet references;
-- ~~IOS might contain references to Aliro (or plain UnifiedAccess, which the Aliro is the derivative of) under the "Hydra" codename~~ (Hydra is a codename affix for symbols related to `UnifiedAccess`-based access passes).

-Considering the fact that parts of code related to Aliro have been shipped to customer devices in those cases, means that the protocol implementation is already undergoing active testing.
+Because parts of the Aliro code have already shipped to customer devices, the protocol implementation is clearly in active testing.
-~~There's a non-zero chance of Google mentioning Aliro on Google IO in May, or Apple at WWDC in June~~ (Nope).

-Taking a broad guess, we could see Aliro releasing anywhen starting from Summer 2024 (as a developer preview, if specification is opened), up to Autumn 2024 (when Android 15, IOS 18 release, alongside their respective flagship devices), or Winter 2024/2025.

 Considering that Aliro is intended for both residential and commercial access control, it's also possible that the residential part of the spec gets released earlier, while the access control side could be delayed to add or refine features required in those cases.